 These examples show a range of different uses for Qt Location, such as displaying a map within a QML user interface, implementing basic routing and place search, as well as integrating positioning data types.

 These examples can work with any of the available geo services plugins.
 However, some plugins may require additional plugin parameters in order to function correctly.
 The default plugin used by these examples is Qt Location Open Street Map Plugin, which does not require any parameters.
-The Qt Location Mapbox GL Plugin was used for the screenshots and can also be used without any parameters, for development purposes, on the platforms it is available.

 The Map Viewer example shows how to display and interact with a map, search for an address, and find driving directions.

 How to use transitions together with MapItemView.

 The minimum code to display a map using Qt Quick.